 - Bake the muffins.
 Bake until the muffins are golden-brown and a toothpick inserted into the center of a muffin comes out clean, 20 to 24 minutes.
 Cool the muffins in the pan for about 5 minutes, then transfer to a cooling rack to cool completely.

 - Dust with powdered sugar.
-Dust the muffins with powdered sugar before serving.
+Dust the muffins with the powdered sugar before serving.